 People paid money for boarding of the animals or relinquished them for long-term care and now want to know about reclaiming their dogs, which will be up to a judge.
 Holifield said proof of ownership will be needed, which can include veterinary records, photos or microchips.

 The hearing will take place in the Montgomery County Precinct 2 Justice of the Peace Court at 10:30 a.m. on Friday.
-Constable Holifield said he would prefer those interested in claiming their animals fax or send documents/information to his office in advance to allow for preparation of the documents prior to going before the judge and so they can confirm the dog is among those seized.
+Constable Holifield said he would prefer those interested in claiming their animals fax or send documents/information to his office in advance to allow for the preparation of the documents prior to going before the judge and so they can confirm the dog is among those seized.

 Holifield said he hopes the dogs are awarded to an organization that has the ability to care for animals of this breed and will help them to get adopted and find forever homes.